1KevinFigueroa/qdrant4cyber/CyberToolConverterKit/amass/README.md

     <img src="https://img.shields.io/github/license/1KevinFigueroa/vector4cyber?style=for-the-badge" alt="License">
   </a>
 </p>
-<h2 style="text-align: center;">Converter aMass  → JSON for vectorization</h2>
+<h2 style="text-align: center;">Converter AMass  → JSON for vectorization</h2>

-Converting Subfinder results from a plain text file to a structured JSON format makes a significant difference when the data is being vectorized.
+Converting Amass results from a plain text file to a structured JSON format makes a significant difference when the data is being vectorized.
 Properly structured JSON with unique IDs is extremely useful for aggregating and correlating complex data in a vectorized workflow.
 High-quality, fast, and accurate data is critical for red team pipelines, security dashboards, and vector databases.

 The problem with subfinder's output to a text file will be structured subdomains in a list.
 When the output in a JSON file